nneonneo/sstic-2023/writeup.md

 ## Stage 3

 After obtaining all four private keys, I had to implement the MuSig signature scheme, which was thankfully quite easy because most of the pieces are in the [stage2a `musig2_player.py` script](chall/devices/deviceA/musig2_player.py).
 The only missing bits are the aggregation calculations of $R_j$ and $s$, which can be found in the [MuSig2 paper](https://eprint.iacr.org/2020/1261).
 My implementation of the signature scheme is in [`musig2_sign.py`](files/stage3/musig2_sign.py).
+Note that it uses a "proper" random nonce, so the result is non-deterministic (though `random.randrange` probably isn't as secure as it could be, so I should use `secrets.randbelow` in the future).

-When we visit https://trois-pains-zero.quatre-qu.art/ and click on the "Acheter un JNF" (Buy an NFT) link, we get to https://trois-pains-zero.quatre-qu.art/achat/login and are prompted to sign a message that looks like this: `We hereby authorize an admin session of 5 minutes starting from 2023-04-02 15:10:41.625883+00:00 (nonce: d70e0896b4b54fb58e10679caa05e157).` Punch in the signature generated by `musig2_sign.py` for that message to log in, and we are sent to a second page, https://trois-pains-zero.quatre-qu.art/achat/redeem.
+When we visit https://trois-pains-zero.quatre-qu.art/ and click on the "Acheter un JNF" (Buy an NFT) link, we get to https://trois-pains-zero.quatre-qu.art/achat/login and are prompted to sign a message that looks like this: `We hereby authorize an admin session of 5 minutes starting from 2023-04-02 15:10:41.625883+00:00 (nonce: d70e0896b4b54fb58e10679caa05e157).` Punch in the signature generated by `musig2_sign.py` (`R=(0x7906b3413376ae10f944eb1d0bd8b7f98a96af290937ffa7a06a2fb2bcc5122b,0x1957eb31e027295297476042bf4b038a0c4330c7c18c9535995a1ef529ed3e31)`, `s=0x395294ce77e7023a70d4a49d27fe3f68d87a89dbf02d229b71abb6e496bcb0f1`) for that message to log in, and we are sent to a second page, https://trois-pains-zero.quatre-qu.art/achat/redeem.
 Here, we're asked to enter a coupon in order to buy the NFT.

 Validation for the coupon starts in [`server/achat.py`](chall/backup/server/achat.py), which passes the input parameters to a smart contract: